sid-agrawal/CellulOS-Docs/docs/source/user/cellulos_tests.md

 Plain sel4tests are defined using the `DEFINE_TEST` macro, and CellulOS tests are defined using the `DEFINE_TEST_OSM` macro.
 When run, the corresponding type of test process will be created.
 If you are running any CellulOS tests, then the [GPI Server](target_glossary_gpi_server) must be enabled through the `GPIServerEnabled` [ccmake option](target_configuration_options).
 If you are only running sel4test-style tests, then you can disable the GPI Server.

+## GPIADS00X - Address Space Management
+### Coverage Level
+Low

+### Tested System Components
+- MO allocation and ADS Attach (ADS001)
+- VMR Removal/Unmap (ADS002)
+- ADS Creation and Destruction (ADS003)

+### Actions
+These are very basic ADS management tests to ensure core VMR allocation and removal functionalities aren't broken.

+## GPIBM00X - Benchmarking
+### Coverage Level
+High

+### Tested System Components
+Although most benchmarks are quite basic, they run the most important functionalities for the system to operate properly, and so they do end up covering a large portion of the system.

 ## GPIPD00X - Simple process-PDs
 ### Coverage Level
 Low